covertg/listwork-scripts/README.md

 python parse_employer_bu.py --infile="data/GOLD Membership (Fall 2024) 2024.10.15.xlsx" --program_col="PROGRAM/FIELD OF STUDY" --lfm_cols LAST FIRST MIDDLE
 ```

-## `check_skipped_emports.py`
+## `check_skipped_imports.py`

+Requires: `pandas`

-Note: this script is OK but could miss some cases.
+Note: this script is currently good enough for us, but it could miss some cases.
 E.g. if someone entirely changes their name then it may not detect that.
 To be more comprehensive we could try to cross-reference by department and year.

 Example usage: